Hypercalcaemia: Diagnosis

 Diagnosis should generally include either a calculation of corrected calcium or direct measurement of ionized calcium level and be confirmed after a week.
 This is because either high or low serum albumin levels does not show the true levels of ionised calcium.
 There is, however, controversy around the usefulness of corrected calcium as it may be no better than total calcium.

 Once calcium is confirmed to be elevated, a detailed history taken from the subject, including review of medications, any vitamin supplementations, herbal preparations, and previous calcium values.
 Chronic elevation of calcium with absent or mild symptoms often points to primary hyperparathyroidism or Familial hypocalciuric hypercalcemia.
 For those who has underlying malignancy, the cancers may be sufficiently severe to show up in history and examination to point towards the diagnosis with little laboratory investigations.

 If detailed history and examination does not narrow down the differential diagnoses, further laboratory investigations are performed.
 Intact PTH (iPTH, biologically active parathyroid hormone molecules) is measured with immunoradiometric or immunochemoluminescent assay.
 Elevated (or high-normal) iPTH with high urine calcium/creatinine ratio (more than 0.03) is suggestive of primary hyperparathyroidism, usually accompanied by low serum phosphate.
 High iPTH with low urine calcium/creatinine ratio is suggestive of familial hypocalciuric hypercalcemia.
 Low iPTH should be followed up with Parathyroid hormone-related protein (PTHrP) measurements (though not available in all labs).
 Elevated PTHrP is suggestive of malignancy.
 Normal PTHrP is suggestive of multiple myeloma, vitamin A excess, milk-alkali syndrome, thyrotoxicosis, and immobilisation.
 Elevated Calcitriol is suggestive of lymphoma, sarcoidosis, granulomatous disorders, and excessive calcitriol intake.
 Elevated calcifediol is suggestive of vitamin D or excessive calcifediol intake.

 The normal range is 2.1–2.6 mmol/L (8.8–10.7 mg/dL, 4.3–5.2 mEq/L), with levels greater than 2.6 mmol/L defined as hypercalcaemia.
 Moderate hypercalcaemia is a level of 2.88–3.5 mmol/L (11.5–14 mg/dL) while severe hypercalcaemia is > 3.5 mmol/L (>14 mg/dL).

 ECG

 Abnormal heart rhythms can also result, and ECG findings of a short QT interval suggest hypercalcaemia.
 Significant hypercalcaemia can cause ECG changes mimicking an acute myocardial infarction.
 Hypercalcaemia has also been known to cause an ECG finding mimicking hypothermia, known as an Osborn wave.

 Treatments

 The goal of therapy is to treat the hypercalcaemia first and subsequently effort is directed to treat the underlying cause.
+In those with a calcium level above 13 mg/dL, calcium level that is rising rapidly or those with altered mental status, urgent treatment is required.